 The need for an investigational drug or biologic may arise in an emergency situation that does not allow time for submission of an IND.
 The FDA can authorize shipment of the test article (drug, biologic or device) in advance of the IND submission.
 Requests for an authorization may be made by telephone, fax or email using the FDA contact information provided in 21 CFR 312.310 or the FDA Information Sheets.

 The FDA requirements and regulations for an emergency IND for the use of an investigational drug or biologic are slightly different than for an emergency use of a device.
 In both situations, FDA must conclude that the use is for a

 "serious or life-threatening disease or condition and there is no comparable or satisfactory alternative therapy to diagnose, monitor, or treat the disease or condition."

 Emergency Use is a special case of the Expanded Access to Investigational Drugs for Treatment Use.
-Most of the time, the IRB will have sufficient time to review and approve investigator's requests for expanded access to an investigational drug.
-Even though only a single individual (or a small group) will receive the investigational drug, this is considered research under the FDA regulations.
+Most of the time, the IRB will have sufficient time to review investigator's requests for expanded access to an investigational drug.
+Even though only a single individual (or a small group) will receive the investigational drug, this is considered research (a clinical investigation) under the FDA regulations.

 FDA Resources for Expanded Access and Emergency Use

 The FDA mans a hotline 24 hours a day, 7 days a week for emergency requests.
 Click on the links for the FDA contact information.

 - Physician Request for an Individual Patient IND under Expanded Access for Non-emergency or Emergency Use or

 - FDA's Expanded Access Contact Information.